Quantum Computation in a radio single mode cavity: the dissipative Jaynes and Cummings Model: Introduction

-The paper is structured as follow: in section II we report the principal step and approximation leading to the microscopic derivation of the Markovian Master Equation (MME) and we solve it when $T=0$, showing also the full equivalence between MME and Piecewise Deterministic Processes (PDP) \cite{nud}.
+The paper is structured as follow: in section II we report the principal step and approximation leading to the microscopic derivation of the Markovian Master Equation and we solve it when $T=0$, showing also the full equivalence between MME and Piecewise Deterministic Processes (PDP) \cite{nud}.
 In section III we apply the NuD theorem to derive the solution to the dissipative J-C model.
-In section IV we try to justify the obtained dynamical behaviour in terms of continuous measurement theory.
+In section IV we report the main conclusion of the paper.